top of page

 My work spans ecological research, mentorship, teaching, and illustration.
 My current research centers on questions of how plants compete with each other under climate gradients, with forays into native--invader interactions, the consequences of changing functional traits on ecosystem function, and the impacts of climate change on plant communities.

-My past research includes investigating the effects of invasive plants on grassland communities at Purdue University, as well as plant UV-B responses in native Texas grasses at Trinity University.
+My past research includes investigating the effects of invasive plants on grassland communities at Purdue University and studying plant UV-B responses at Trinity University.

 bottom of page